mihailspirkoski/Software-Design-and-Architecture----------------My-Pharmacy-/README.md

 **__Description/Functionalities__**

-Part 1 - Pipeline using OpenStreetMap data;
+Part 1 - Pipeline using OpenStreetMap data

-Part 2 - Software architecture, Mockup and Technical Prototype;
+Part 2 - Software architecture, Mockup and Technical Prototype

-Part 3 - Application;
+Part 3 - Application - allows users to find pharmacies nearby by using their current location

 **__Authors:__**